Thimxx/pyGenealogical-Tools/README.md

 * wxpython
 * metaphone: https://pypi.python.org/pypi/Metaphone/0.4
 * openpyxl
+* pyexcel pyexcel-xls pyexcel-xlsx (only used for transforming xls into xlsx)

 Concerning testing, the repository if configured to use nose, coverage, nose-htmloutput, so you will need to install in your local installation as well.